Director of Outreach and Policy Studies

 Adjunct Assistant Professor, School of Architecture and Planning, University at Buffalo

-As an urban planner, Ms. Maisel's interests include improving the built environment, fostering neighborhood development and revitalization, and developing public policy.
+Dr. Maisel's primary interest includes creating a built environment that improves public health.
 Her current research includes projects on the effectiveness of universal design, policy and planning issues related to inclusive housing design strategies and streetscape design, and evidence based guidelines for universal design.
 She is the co-author of Universal Design: Creating Inclusive Environments (Wiley & Sons, Inc., 2012).
 In addition, she is editor of the IDeA Center's E-Newsletter and is responsible for the monitoring and assessment of RERC programs.
+Dr. Maisel also has professional experience with facility planning and project management in New York City.

 Ms. Maisel also has professional experience with facility planning and project management in New York City.